kaisadilla/judith/.info/spec.md

 let var_0 = a -- ok, "var_0" is a new alias for the immutable value "a" holds.
 --let mut var_1 = a -- ERROR: let mut variables have to own their value.
---let shared var_2 = a -- ERROR: let shared variables have to own their value.
+--let shared var_2 = a -- ERROR: let shared variables have to own their value. let ref var_3 = a -- ok, "var_3" can borrow from anyone.
 ```

 2. Assigning `let mut` variables to someone else.
 Unlike others, `let mut` can use `in` to transfer its value to another variable: